 While this is by far the largest hurdle in PR, when one finally achieves this, it is as exhilarating as shooting your first goal, landing your first touchdown, or running your fastest marathon.

-The feeling of seeing your client placement in the news is thrilling, inspirational and as exciting as the thought of the Spice Girls making a comeback.
+The feeling of seeing your client placement in the news is thrilling, inspirational and as exciting for public relations professionals as the thought of the Spice Girls making a comeback.

 Lastly, what I myself have learned from working in PR, is the incredible attention to detail that is taken, the diehard work ethic, and how much my fellow PR specialists care about the quality of their work.
 Whether it be a simple Oxford comma, the usage of a particular verb, or the way a story is structured, all of this comes back to delivering a fantastic, illuminating and rousing story.